Finding health insurance coverage for domestic partners in Colorado can be confusing.

 Exception: The value of health coverage is not taxable if the partner qualifies as a dependent under IRS rules.
 This means:

-- The domestic partner’s premiums are typically not eligible for pre-tax payroll deductions unless they qualify as a tax-dependent.
+• Domestic partner premiums are usually not eligible for pre-tax payroll deductions unless they qualify as a tax dependent.

 ColoHealth does not provide tax advice.
 For specific information on whether you or your partner may qualify for a dependent, consult a qualified tax professional.